Showing posts with label garden. Show all posts

 The first time I saw him, he was curled up in a ball, so I could not see his face.

-He had a long tail and a pointed nose and was covered with fur.
+He had a long tail, a pointed nose, and fur.

 I thought to myself, he doesn't look like a groundhog.

-I emailed the picture to hubby, and he said that it was not a groundhog but an opossum.
+I emailed the picture to Hubby, and he said it wasn't a groundhog but an opossum.
 Hubby said opossums are not a danger to our garden.

 That night, when he got home, he opened the cage door to let the opossum out.